mugan86/custom-font-textview/README.md

 ## Instructions to use this library

 Add library dependency inside our app/build.gradle file.
-Use "implementation" if use gradle >= 3.0.0 and "compile" when gradle < 3.0.0
+Use "implementation" if use gradle >= 3.0.0 and "compile" when gradle < 3.0.0. **x.x = latest version show in top of readme**

 ```sh
 apply plugin: 'com.android.application'